pablosgs/Neural-Network/README.md

 # Neural-Network

-Implementation of Neural Network for MNIST data first only with math package, then with numpy package.
+Manual implementation of Neural Network for MNIST data from scratch, using only the python math package.
+Then manual implementation from scratch using only numpy. package.